ronohue/black-scholes-calculator/README.md

 - Mathematical implementation based on the Black-Scholes model
 - Inspired by the need for a user-friendly option pricing tool

+## Development Notes

+**Transparency Statement:** This project was developed with assistance from AI tools.
+The core Black-Scholes calculations and GUI implementation were written by the author, while project documentation (README, .gitignore, LICENSE) was created with AI assistance to ensure professional standards and completeness.

 ## Contact

 Your Name - [@yourtwitter](https://twitter.com/yourtwitter) - email@example.com